 Contact information:

-FAU Dual Enrollment Coordinator
+FAU HS Dual Enrollment Coordinator

 FAU Office of the Registrar - SU-80